'Big Ted' our motorhome

 Steering wheel lock: the StoplockPro came out as one of the best and most difficult to remove by thieves.
 Here's a link to it: StoplockPro review

 Update after our first long European trip in 2018-19: We used this quite a lot, it's easy to put on and gives a very visible deterrent.
-We're glad we bought this.
+We were glad we bought this.

-We've decided we'll only use the wheelclamp in conjunction with the steering lock, that way there's no possibility of attempting to drive off with the wheelclamp still fitted!
+We decided we'd only use the wheelclamp in conjunction with the steering lock, that way there's no possibility of attempting to drive off with the wheelclamp still fitted!

-Dash Cam: For our security we've fitted a dash cam as we've heard of so many instances of staged accidents and also to record any instances of aggression from other drivers.
-We hope we won't frustrate other drivers by having to drive slower on certain roads, but we don't want to become victims of any aggressive behaviour either.
+Dash Cam: For our security we fitted a dash cam as we'd heard of so many instances of staged accidents and also to record any instances of aggression from other drivers.
+We hoped we wouldn't frustrate other drivers by having to drive slower on certain roads, but we didn't want to become victims of any aggressive behaviour either.
 We went for a relatively budget model, but good enough to record high quality images.
 It's a NextBase 212 Lite and here's a link to it: NextBase dash cam 212 lite

-Sat-Nav: For navigation we'll be buying printed maps of Europe as we go, as we don't think there's any substitute for having a hard copy of where we're going, but for ease we've also bought a SatNav.
-After reviewing many different types we went for the Garmin Camper 770, you can see details of it here: Garmin Camper 770 It has the facility of entering the gross vehicle weight and it's dimensions and, theoretically will not take us down unsuitable roads, although we have heard of instances where it does, but that applies to all makes, not just this Garmin (hence the need for having paper maps as well - and knowing where you're going rather than following the SatNav blindly).
-We're used to Garmin as we have one in our car so know how it works.
+Sat-Nav: For navigation we bought printed maps of Europe as we went, as we didn't think there was any substitute for having a hard copy of where we were going, but for ease we also bought a SatNav.
+After reviewing many different types we went for the Garmin Camper 770, you can see details of it here: Garmin Camper 770 It has the facility of entering the gross vehicle weight and it's dimensions and didn't take us down unsuitable roads, although we had heard of instances where it does, but that applies to all makes, not just this Garmin (hence the need for having paper maps as well - and knowing where you're going rather than following the SatNav blindly).
+We were used to Garmin as we have one in our car so know how it works.

 Update after our first long European trip in 2018-19: We found this very useful.
 The vehicle dimensions and weight kept us away from low bridges, routes with a weight limit and displayed the maximum speed applicable to our vehicle.
-It still took us (or attempted to take us) along narrow routes that, although being wide enough, were one's we wouldn't necessarily choose, so keep those paper maps and Google maps handy!
+It still took us (or attempted to take us) along narrow routes that, although being wide enough, were one's we wouldn't necessarily have chosen, so we were happy to have kept those paper maps and Google maps handy!

 Solar Panel: We had a solar panel fitted to the roof to trickle charge the leisure batteries when not connected to external electricity.
-The single panel, so far, has kept the batteries topped up when we've wild camped so we think its a really good addition, it also kept the batteries at 100% charge during our recent 6 week storage, but that was during the summer and long days of sunshine.
-We'll see how it performs in darker winter months and while skiing.
+The single panel kept the batteries topped up when we wild camped so we think it was a really good addition.

 Update after our first long European trip in 2018-19: We found this a great addition.
-Even in the winter months it kept our leisure batteries topped up, but bear in mind, all our lights are low wattage LED's and the only power we need is to charge our phones, cameras, laptop and operate our TV, which we did infrequently.
+Even in the winter months it kept our leisure batteries topped up, but bear in mind, all our lights were low wattage LED's and the only power we needed was to charge our phones, cameras, laptop and operate our TV, which we did infrequently.
 On occasions during the winter we got concerned about battery discharge so made sure we charged things on the move from the engine where we could, but overall our confidence levels rose so much through the trip that we felt we didn't need to find electric hook up points.
 The original solar panel wiring only charged the leisure batteries, not the engine battery and we noticed this discharge quite a lot when left for extended periods.
-We have now had it modified so it charges both engine and leisure batteries and we think this well worthwhile doing.
+We therefore had it modified to charge both engine and leisure batteries and that was well worthwhile doing.

 Refillable LPG bottles: Another retrofit we had done was refillable LPG bottles with an external filler point.
-Ours are 'Gaslow', but there are several systems.
-There were a couple of reasons for doing this, the first is so we can top up at the same time as filling up the tank, without having to wait for the bottle to empty, it's therefore much more convenient.
-The second reason is that we don't have to worry about changing the gas bottles to different types when travelling into different countries.
-We do still need different fittings for filling, but these are inexpensive adaptors, easy to carry.
+Ours was 'Gaslow', but there are several systems.
+There were a couple of reasons for doing this, the first is so we could top up at the same time as filling up the tank, without having to wait for the bottle to empty, it's therefore much more convenient.
+The second reason is that we didn't have to worry about changing the gas bottles to different types when travelling into different countries.
+We still needed different fittings for filling, but these are inexpensive adaptors, easy to carry.
 The external filling point is a necessity in some countries as they don't allow a cabinet door to be opened during filling, it must be done from the outside

 Update after our first long European trip in 2018-19: We found this a really good addition but, in reality we used little gas.
-Being able to refill at any point without having to wait for abottle to be empty was a distinct advantage.
-The only downside we had was that the bottles that were fitted were the smallest 6kg size which, we found, would only last about 3 days in deepest winter with the heating and water on.
+Being able to refill at any point without having to wait for a bottle to be empty was a distinct advantage.
+The only downside we had was that the would only last about 3 days in deepest winter with the heating and water on.
 This was not really sufficient to go to a ski resort, for example, for a week.
-We decided to change to larger bottles and, to date we have changed just one to a 11kg size as, at £161 for one, they are quite expensive.
-This should, at least give us about 5 days of continuous use or, many days in warmer temperatures.
-We'll do the other one next year
+We decided to change one to a larger 11kg bottle and that gave us about 5 days of continuous use or, many days in warmer temperatures.

 Communications:

-This was and still is a difficult one, not for travelling in the UK (if you have a UK SIM card) but mainly in Europe as, although roaming charges have been abolished there is a 'fair usage' policy in place and, basically this states that if, over a four month period, a UK SIM card has been used outside the UK more that in the UK they may stop its usage or charge more (Here's the statement from Three - click on the 'Usage restrictions in our Go Roam in Europe Destinations' : Fair usage policy.
-Although that's the official ruling it appears it isn't always enforced.
-Some users report being cut off at the four month mark, others have had no problems with a year or more usage abroad, so it seems to very much to depend on how lucky you are.
+This was a difficult one, not for travelling in the UK (if you have a UK SIM card) but mainly in Europe as, although roaming charges were abolished there was a 'fair usage' policy in place and, basically this stated that if, over a four month period, a UK SIM card has been used outside the UK more that in the UK they may stop its usage or charge more (Here's the statement from Three - click on the 'Usage restrictions in our Go Roam in Europe Destinations' : Fair usage policy.
+Although that's the official ruling it appears it wasn't always enforced.
+Some users reported being cut off at the four month mark, others had had no problems with a year or more usage abroad, so it seems to very much to depend on how lucky you were.
 We've decided on three alternatives:

-1. UK mobile phone contract: We have one phone on a month contract with UK Three with 4GB of data per month, some phone calls and texts.
-If we run into problems with that on extended trips through Europe we can cancel it with one months notice and buy a local SIM card.
+1. UK mobile phone contract: We had one phone on a month contract with UK Three with 4GB, which was later increased to 24GB of data per month, some phone calls and texts and we always knew we could buy a local SIM card.

 Tp link Mi-fi

-2. Mifi: We have a Mifi unit in the motorhome giving wifi within a 15m radius to all our phones, tablets and laptop.
-Details of the one we bought are here: Tp-link mifi unit We liked this one as it's really easy to use and had good reviews.
-We have bought four 12GB data only SIM cards, each valid for 12months from initialisation.
-They are on the UK Three network and should work until all data is used up, where we swap it out with a new one.
-If we get cut off under the 'fair use' rules, we can just swap it with another new one and start again for four months.
-The other option is to buy a local SIM and use that.
-It's easy to fit a new card, the unit identifies and connects within minutes and will be already set-up to connect via wifi to all our devices.
+2. Mifi: We had a Mifi unit in the motorhome giving wifi within a 15m radius to all our phones, tablets and laptop.
+Details of the one we bought are here: Tp-link mifi unit We liked this one as it was really easy to use and had good reviews.
+We bought four 12GB data only SIM cards, each valid for 12months from initialisation.
+They were on the UK Three network and worked until all data was used up, where we swapped it out with a new one.
+If we got cut off under the 'fair use' rules, we could just swap it with another new one and start again for four months.
+The other option was to buy a local SIM and use that.
+It was easy to fit a new card, the unit identified and connected within minutes and was already set-up to connect via wifi to all our devices.

 Update after our first long European trip in 2018-19: We had no problems at all with our Three mobile network.
 It worked seamlessly throughout our 6.5 month trip.
 We also almost always managed to stay within our 4GB monthly allowance, even occasionally using it to post the blog, although I have to say, we used free WiFi whenever we could, which sometimes meant sitting outside a reception area or in a shopping centre on uncomfortable chairs.
 The MiFi backup worked well, although we only used it occasionally.